stevedonovan/gentle-intro/7-shared-and-networking.md

 TCP works as a client/server model; the server listens on a address and a particular _network port_, and the client connects to that server.
 A connection is established and thereafter the client and server can communicate with a socket.

+`TcpStream::connect` takes anything that can convert into a `SocketAddr`, in particular the plain strings we have been using.

 A simple TCP client in Rust is easy - a `TcpStream` struct is both readable and writeable.
 As usual, we have to bring the `Read`, `Write` and other `std::io` traits into scope: